Neurodiversity in the Arts Symposium

 • Both the online and onsite sessions will be recorded to provide for greater access to attendees.

-• All virtual and in-person sessions will be live-captioned by a CART specialist.
+• All virtual sessions will be live-captioned by a CART specialist.
 All recordings of the sessions will be captioned and transcribed.

 • For the November 15 online day, sessions will be scheduled to span across many global time zones to allow for the broadest synchronous participation.